EmmadUsmani/mc-discord/docs/installation.md

    </details>

-6. Return to the [developer portal](https://discord.com/developers/applications), go to your app, and again navigate to the "Bot" tab, and press "copy" to copy your bot token.
+6. Return to the [developer portal](https://discord.com/developers/applications), go to your app, and again navigate to the "Bot" tab, and press "Copy" to copy your bot token.
    <details>
    <summary>Image</summary>